sleong1/fetch_following/README.md

     aruco-msgs

 # Camera Calibration
-If you are uing Aruco with the simulation, you'll need to calibrate your camera before using it.
+If you are using Aruco with the simulation along with a USB-camera, you'll need to calibrate your camera.
-You can also follow the quick steps below:
+You can follow the quick steps below:
 1. To launch the camera, run:
 ```
 roslaunch fetch_following usb_cam_stream_publisher.launch